burnflare/libclang-experiments/auto_code_injection_using_clang.md

 - Enabe Modules(C and Objective-C) - Set this to No.

 ##Explaining source code
-The original draft of this project was written in minimal C and mostly Objective-C -- I have an allergy for C, the language.
+The original draft of this project was written in minimal C and mostly Objective-C -- I have an allergy for C, the language, it gives me cooties.
 But after some deliberation, I decided to refactor the entire app in C as going back and forth between C and Obj-C data types just added more muck to the code for little benefit.
 And C's not ***that*** bad :P

 	//